anastassia-b/machine-learning/nndl_notes.md

 #### The cross-entropy cost function

-Learning is slow when the network is really wrong - this behaviour is strange when contrasted to human learning.
+Learning is slow when the network is really wrong - this behavior is strange when contrasted to human learning.
 We often learn fastest when we're badly wrong about something.
 But we've just seen that our artificial neuron has a lot of difficulty learning when it's badly wrong - far more difficulty than when it's just a little wrong.

 It turns out that we can solve the problem by replacing the quadratic cost with a different cost function, known as the cross-entropy.